JaimeObregon/monitorix-board/README.md

 2. Rename `scripts/config.default.js` to `config.js` and customize it.
 3. Rename `private/cronjob.default.sh` to `cronjob.sh` and customize it.
 4. Set up your cronjob to run `private/cronjob.sh` every 15 minutes.
-5. Deploy Monitorix-board to a web host by just copying the `httpdocs` folder to your server's document root.
+5. Deploy Monitorix-board to a web host by just copying the contents of `httpdocs` to your server's document root.

 ## Important notes

-Be advised that you will be exposing your RRD databases to the world unless you have **set up your `iptables` or firewall to deny access to Monitorix to all IP addresses except your trusted network**.
+Be advised that you will be exposing your RRD databases to the world unless you have **set up your `iptables`, firewall or Monitorix' built-in web server to deny access to all IP addresses except these on your trusted network**.

-Fetching your RRD files and generating the charts may require a non-negligible amount of system resources, particularly bandwith and CPU usage.
+Fetching your RRD files and generating the charts may require a non-negligible amount of system resources, particularly bandwidth and CPU usage.
 Thus, set up the cronjob to run on a conservative schedule (15 minutes by default).